“My Chinese is at HSK3 level”, “I want to reach HSK5 in Chinese”. You may often hear people in the Chinese-learning community throw around

 If you need physical proof that says you actually have reached a certain level in Chinese, then you need to take a formal HSK test.

 You can take the HSK test either on paper or over a computer.
-The two formats (paper-based, internet-based) are identical in difficulty level, test content, and scoring criteria.
+The two formats (paper-based, and internet-based) are identical in difficulty level, test content, and scoring criteria.
 When you register for an HSK test, you have to make a choice between the two.

 Paper-Based HSK Test